-r on pro-

 Quality Community Objective to be pursued Georgetown- Shallowford Road Dunwoody Village Perimeter Center Winters Chapel Redevelopment Jett Ferry Gateway Tilly Mill Gateway Suburban Neighborhood Multi- Family / Mixed-Use Institutional / Campus Office

 8. Environmental Protection:

 Environmentally sensitive areas should be

 protected from negative impacts of

 development, particularly when they are

 important for maintaining traditional character

 or quality of life of the community or region.

 Whenever possible, the natural terrain,

-drainage, and vegetation of an area should be - - - - - -
+drainage, and vegetation of an area should be A 4 4 A A 4 A A A

-preserved.
+preserved. • • • • • • • • •

 9. Social and Economic Development:

 Growth Preparedness: Each community

 should identify and put in place the pre-

-requisites for the type of growth it seeks to ,
+requisites for the type of growth it seeks to

 achieve.
-These might include infrastructure
+These might include infrastructure , ,

-(roads, water, sewer) to support new growth, appropriate training of the workforce,
+(roads, water, sewer) to support new growth,

+appropriate training of the workforce,

-ordinances and regulations to manage growth
+ordinances and regulations to manage growth , in the second second

 as desired, or leadership capable of

-responding to growth opportunities and 1000 4
+responding to growth opportunities and 4 4 A A 4 4 A 4 4

-managing new growth when it occurs. • • • • ~ • • • •
+managing new growth when it occurs. • • • V • ~ • • •

-10. Social and Economic Development: 7
+10. Social and Economic Development:

 Business Appropriateness The businesses

 and industries encouraged to develop or

 expand in a community should be suitable for 4

 the community in terms of job skills required, ~

 long-term sustainability, linkages to other

 economic activities in the region, impact on

 the resources of the area, and future

-prospects for expansion and creation of .
-4
+prospects for expansion and creation of A

-higher-skill job opportunities. • · · • • • • •
+higher-skill job opportunities. • • ~ • ~ ~ •

 Quality Community Objective to be pursued Georgetown- Shallowford Road Dunwoody Village Perimeter Center Winters Chapel Redevelopment Jett Ferry Gateway Tilly Mill Gateway Suburban Neighborhood Multi- Family / Mixed-Use Institutional / Campus Office

 11. Social and Economic Development:

-Employment Options A range of job types 4
+Employment Options A range of job types 2 -

-should be provided in each community to 4 4 4 4 •

-meet the diverse needs of the local workforce. • • • •
+should be provided in each community to meet the diverse needs of the local workforce. • • •

-12. Social and Economic Development:
+12. Social and Economic Development: •

 Education Opportunities Educational and

 training opportunities should be readily

-available in each community - to permit
+available in each community - to permit • ·

 community residents to improve their job

 skills, adapt to technological advances, or to 4 4 4 4 4

-pursue entrepreneurial ambitions. • • • • •
+pursue entrepreneurial ambitions. • • • •

 13. Social and Economic Development:

-Housing Choice A range of housing size, '
+Housing Choice A range of housing size,

-cost, and density should be provided in each
+cost, and density should be provided in each ,

 community to make it possible for all who

 work in the community to also live in the

 community (thereby reducing commuting

 distances), to promote a mixture of income

 and age groups in each community, and to

-provide a range of housing choice to meet
+provide a range of housing choice to meet -

-market needs. · · V •
+market needs. • • • •

 14. Governmental Relations: Regional

 Solutions Regional solutions to needs shared

 by more than one local jurisdiction are

 preferable to separate local approaches,

 particularly where this will result in greater

-efficiency and less cost to the taxpayer.
-Y
+efficiency and less cost to the taxpayer. • ~ V ~